 Smurfette encounters a mysterious blue creature one day and decides to investigate.
-Together with Clumsy, Brainy and Hefty, they defy Papa Smurf’s orders and venture into the Forbidden Forest.
+Together with Clumsy, Brainy, and Hefty, they defy Papa Smurf’s orders and venture into the Forbidden Forest.
 There, they not only discover a whole village of Smurfs, they must also work with their new friends to survive another diabolical scheme by Gargamel.

 This is my personal opinion.
 The Smurfs cartoons of the 80s were so enduring not simply because of their irresistible cuteness, but because there were all sorts of socio-political messages embedded into the episodes.
 Messages that work and please on a subliminal level.
 After re-watching most of the seasons in 2011, I concluded that the Smurfs were indeed creator Peyo’s vision of a socialist utopia.
 If you’re wondering why I was on the lookout, it was articles like this that led me to investigate.
-I was stunned by how Peyo had so slyly worked his worldview on younger me back then.
+I was stunned by how Peyo had so slyly worked his worldview into younger me back then.